-This is the most spectacular Blueberry Coffeecake recipe you will ever find.
-It has such a fine texture almost like a sour cream pound cake and it has blueberries mixed with brown sugar and cinnamon.
+This is the most spectacular Blueberry Coffeecake recipe you will ever find! 🙂 It has such a fine texture.
+It’s almost like a sour cream pound cake but it has blueberries mixed with brown sugar and cinnamon in the middle.
 This seems like an odd combination, but it really works well in this recipe.
 It’s topped off by a powdered sugar glaze.
 So scrumptious!
 Whenever I serve this to my guests, they can’t get enough of it!
 It’s great for breakfasts, brunches, and even snacks.

-I found it in a magazine years ago (before 1984 when I put my recipes on computer), but unfortunately I did not write down which magazine or who the author was.
-I have made this recipe umpteen times over the years and, without exception, I get rave reviews whenever I serve it.
-I have also tried it with blackberries, raspberries, peaches and strawberries and all versions turned out wonderful.
+I found it in a magazine years ago (before 1984 when I put my recipes on computer).
+Unfortunately, I did not write down which magazine or who the author was.
+I have made this recipe umpteen times over the years.
+Without exception, I get rave reviews whenever I serve it.
+I have also tried it with cherries, blackberries, raspberries, peaches and strawberries.
+All versions turned out wonderfully.
 I’ve used fresh or frozen blueberries in this recipe.
 Both work fine.

 When I initially posted this recipe in July 2012, I had only been blogging for a month.
 I was in a hurry taking the pictures and only managed to snap a couple of them.
 I made this cake for our church’s VBS workers to snack on during the week of teaching Vacation Bible School.

 I had so many things I was making each day.
 Unfortunately, I was more concerned with getting the food made then taking quality pictures.
 Plus, I took the pictures with a poor quality iPhone 3.
 It was all I had at the time.

 I recently remade this scrumptious coffeecake recipe (December 2014).
 I updated the pictures so you can get a better idea of what this breakfast entree is supposed to turn out like.

 If you’re looking for a sensational coffeecake to wow your family or guests, Blueberry Coffeecake will do it.
 Enjoy.